-The Smart Communities Initiative (SCI) is an upcoming interdisciplinary program at the University of Tennessee, Knoxville which will partner faculty and students across campus with cities, counties, special districts, and other municipal groups to engage in real-world problem solving aimed at increasing the level of economic viability, environmental sustainability, and social integrity of the region.
-The SCI is loosely modeled after the University of Oregon’s Sustainable City Year Program.
+The Smart Communities Initiative (SCI) is a new interdisciplinary program at the University of Tennessee, Knoxville which partners faculty and students across campus with one city, county, special district, or other municipal group each year to engage in real-world problem solving aimed at increasing the level of economic viability, environmental sustainability, and social integrity of the region.
 Each semester, municipal partners will work with SCI staff to identify relevant projects for service-learning- or internship-based courses.

-Projects could take the form of applied research (i.e. an economic feasibility report) or the development of some work product (i.e. a public relations campaign).
-The SCI program will be housed within the Office of the Provost, and will be managed in the early stages by the office’s designated Campus Coordinator for Service-Learning.
+Projects could focus on issues such as street-scale transportation improvement; infrastructure; brownfield redevelopment; public service or program assessment; energy incentives; civic engagement within a defined area; analysis of food, education, or healthcare policy; improvements in parks and public spaces; public relations campaigns; or economic opportunity projections.
+They could take the form of applied research (i.e. an economic feasibility report) or the design and development of some work product (i.e. a public relations campaign or branding brief).
+The SCI program will be housed within the Office of the Provost, and will be managed by the office’s designated Campus Coordinator for Service-Learning.

-The program will attempt to match each project with one of the following types of courses:
+The program will match community partner projects with one of the following types of courses:

 2) An independent study course in a field of study related to the project.
 This course format will entail a faculty-recommended upper-level undergraduate or graduate student working under the close supervision of the faculty instructor in the discipline to complete the project.
 This format is most appropriate for small-scale projects, or to take on a single component of a large project.